 It is no different from what Reale Mutua is doing with goalkeeper Gianluigi Buffon.
 Of course, Buffon is a well-known face and immediately gives recognition to the campaign, but the value system is just as important here.
 Buffon is a goalkeeper of experience and great reliability, offering a great sense of protection to his team.
 All very important features for an insurance company.
 Paradoxically, Higuain or Dybala, although equally famous, would not have fit in the same way.

 But watch out: this value system is not an authoritative hedonistic preference for marketing theorists.
 It’s all the other way around: it is the one that supports historical sponsorships, such as Prada and Luna Rossa, Cadillac and the PGA, Barilla and the National Gymnastics team and much more.

-Among the advantages, we must certainly include the convenience of the internationality of communication.
-To produce an advertising campaign that sees a famous champion known worldwide as protagonist allows you to communicate in a unique and consistent way throughout the world, without having to decline it region by region.
+Among the advantages of sponsorship, we must certainly include the convenience of the internationality of communication.
+To produce an advertising campaign that sees a famous champion known worldwide as a protagonist allows you to communicate in a unique and consistent way throughout the world, without having to decline it region by region.